 Promoting Inclusive Sessions

-• KNOW YOUR AUDIENCE- Be aware of the diverse population including different cultures, backgrounds of participants and professional providers of services.
+• KNOW YOUR AUDIENCE- Our attendees are diverse - representing a range of different cultures, backgrounds, and professions.
 Most people attending the conference will be service providers, people living in supportive housing, developers, and property managers.

-• PRESENT DIVERSITY IN YOUR SESSION- It is important to include diverse speakers on panels and when possible, people who are participants of the programs being shared.
+• PRESENT DIVERSITY IN YOUR SESSION- It is important to include diverse speakers on panels that reflect the population that works and lives in supportive housing.
+When possible, we encourage facilitators to include speakers who are participants of the programs being featured in the session.

-• KEEP IT CLEAR- Confirm purpose and expected outcomes for implementing the practices presented.
+• KEEP IT CLEAR- Confirm purpose and expected outcomes for implementing the practices discussed in the session.
 Let people know what an acronym means and use person first language.

 • CONFIRM UNDERSTANDING OF WHAT IS BEING PRESENTED- Ask open ended questions while engaging participants.
 Consider using pre and post surveys to gauge the participants understanding of topics presented.